grycap/oscar-tests/README.md

 You can run the test suite inside a Docker container for better portability and reproducibility.

 ### 🛠️ Build the Docker Image

+You can either build your own image or use the prebuilt image from GitHub Container Registry (GHCR).

-First, build the Docker image:
+**Option 1: Build the Docker image locally**

 ```
 docker build -t oscar-tests:latest .
 ```

+**Option 2: Use the prebuilt image from GHCR**

+Use the [oscar-tests](https://github.com/orgs/grycap/packages/container/package/oscar-tests) image from GHCR.

-This will create an image containing all the necessary dependencies to run the tests (except `oscar-cli`, see note below).
+These images contain all the necessary dependencies to run the tests (except `oscar-cli`, see note below).

 ### ▶️ Run All Tests
 To run all the test suites: